NusretOzates/rust_find_treasure/README.md

 ![](game.png)

+You have
+ - a player
+ - a treasure

-You have a player and a treasure, the player needs to find the treasure by going north, south, west and east.
+The player needs to find the treasure by going north, south, west and east.

 Every turn, You will tell the player where it can go, and it's current location.
 If it finds the treasure or press Q the game will end.